simplecloudapp/proxy-essentials-plugin/README.md

 ## Configuration

-The plugin is configured via the files `motd-configuration.yml` and `tablist-configuration.yml`.
+The plugin is configured via the files `motd.yml` and `tablist.yml`.
 In these files you will find all the options for customizing MOTD and TabList.

 ## Plugin API

 The plugin provides an API for other plugins to interact with the MOTD and TabList.
 The API is available for both BungeeCord/Waterfall and Velocity.

-You can use the event `ProxyPingConfigurationEvent` or `TabListConfigurationEvent` to update the MOTD or TabList.
+You can use the event `MotdConfigurationEvent` or `TabListConfigurationEvent` to update the MOTD or TabList.
 The event contains the configuration object that you can modify.
 In the case of the TabList event, you can edit the header and footer of the TabList.
 Velocity is used for this example.

 ```kotlin